mathesar-foundation/mathesar-wiki/design/specs/specs-null-values.md

 ##### Steps for 2a

 1. The user edits a NULL value in a column that is set to text data type
-2. The user double-clicks the value cell and enters edit mode
+2. The user double-clicks the value cell to enter edit mode
 3. The user enters a value and leaves edit mode by pressing the enter key or clicking outside of the active cell
 4. The NULL value is replaced by the new value

-#### Scenario 2b: The data type is text, and the value is empty
+#### Scenario 2b: The data type is text, and the value is cleared

 #### Steps for 2b

 1. The user edits a NULL value in a column that is set to text data type
-2. The user double-clicks the value cell and enters edit mode
+2. The user double-clicks the value cell to enter edit mode
-3. The user sees a text input with a placeholder containing the word 'NULL.'
+3. In edit-mode, a text input box is displayed with a placeholder set to 'NULL'
-4. The user doesn't enter a value, and the value replaces the placeholder text
+4. The user types in a value and the placeholder text is replaced by the new typed-in value
-5. The user deletes the new value and leaves edit mode by hitting enter or clicking outside of the active cell
+5. The user clears the new value by hitting the backspace key until the value is completely cleared
+6. The user exits edit-mode
-6. The NULL value is replaced by an empty string
+7. The NULL value is replaced by an empty string and the cell is blank

 #### Scenario 2c: The data type is boolean with checkbox display enabled